 Bass Benjamin Sieverding has launched a promising young career that touches upon over three centuries' worth of repertoire.
 He has gained notice for his "resonant, expressive bass" (StarTribune) and for a range of characterizations spanning from "wickedly charming" (l'étoile magazine) to "genuinely threatening" (Phindie).
 In the fall of 2018, Mr. Sieverding performed Bernstein’s Songfest at LOFTrecital, the Biblical Songs by Antonin Dvořák with faculty and other alumni at the University of Michigan and a solo recital under the auspices of Opera South Dakota.
 In 2019, Mr. Sieverding will reprise the role of Alfred Austrian in the world premiere of The Fix with Minnesota Opera, makes his debut with Fort Worth Opera as the Dough's Mate in Rachel Peters' Companionship, makes a company debut with Pacific Symphony performing The Armchair and A Tree in L’enfant et les sortilèges, reprises the role of Don Alfonso in Così fan tutte with Glacier Symphony, returns to Madison Opera as Dr. Grenvil in La traviata and makes his South Dakota Symphony Orchestra debut as the bass soloist in Handel’s Messiah.
-In 2020, Mr. Sieverding will return to Minnesota Opera to sing the roles of Bull and Neal in the world premiere of Edward Tulane, makes his Austin Opera debut as the Mandarin in Turandot, reprises the Dough’s Mate in Companionship with the Virginia Arts Festival and returns to Mill City Summer Opera as Sparafucile / Count Ceprano in Rigoletto.
+In 2020, Mr. Sieverding will return to Minnesota Opera to sing the roles of Bull and Neal in the world premiere of Edward Tulane, makes his Austin Opera debut as the Mandarin in Turandot, reprises the Dough’s Mate in Companionship with the Virginia Arts Festival, makes his Out of the Box Opera debut as Dr. Grenvil in La traviata and returns to Mill City Summer Opera as Sparafucile / Count Ceprano in Rigoletto.

 Mr. Sieverding began 2018 with his return to Minnesota Opera as Prison Warden George Benton in Dead Man Walking and has since rejoined the company in the role of Alfred Austrian for a workshop of Joel Puckett and Eric Simonson's new opera The Fix and as Bull / Neal / Lucius Clark in a workshop of Paola Prestini and Mark Campbell’s new opera Edward Tulane.
 He continued through the year on a series of debuts with musical institutions: as bass soloist in Rossini's Petite messe solennelle with the South Bend Chamber Singers, bass soloist in Haydn's Mariazeller Mass with MidAmerica Productions at Carnegie Hall, bass soloist in Janáček's Glagolitic Mass with Madison Symphony Orchestra, Zuniga in Carmen with Mill City Summer Opera, and Don Alfonso in Così fan tutte with Opera in the Heights.
 Mr. Sieverding also returned to the Lakes Area Music Festival as Sarastro in Die Zauberflöte.